 - why there exists any gossip at all as a human habit

 - are there common characteristics about those people who were gossiped about?

 I am of course not a specialist in behavior analysis but an engineer, so aside from my personal experience I’ve integrated in this text I made the mandatory research about this subject-matter beforehand.

-If I missed a point or something is misleading, I would be glad if you drop a comment.
+If I missed or misinterpreted a point, I would be glad if you drop a comment.

 The used references you can find at the bottom of this blog-post, too.